myklst/terraform-provider-st-godaddy/docs/resources/domain.md

 ### Optional

 - `min_days_remaining` (Number) The minimum amount of days remaining on the expiration of a domain before a renewal is attempted.
 The default is `30`.
 A negative value means that the domain will never be renewed.
 Zero value is not allowed
+- `price_limit` (Number) The maximum price user is willing to pay (in US Dollars) for a domain purchase.NOTE: Due to API limitations, price limit does not affect renew action
 - `purchase_years` (Number) Number of years to purchase and renew.
 The default is `1`.
 - `renew` (Boolean) Whether to renew the domain.
 This is a special schema attribute used by the custom provider.
 Practitioners must not touch this value.